SemanticMediaWiki/SemanticMediaWiki/src/SPARQLStore/README.md

 ## QueryEngine

-The `QueryEngine` is responsible for transforming a `ask` description object into a qualified [`SPARQL` query language][sparql-query] string.
+The `QueryEngine` is responsible for transforming an `#ask` description object into a qualified [`SPARQL` query][sparql-query] expression.

-- The `CompoundConditionBuilder` builds a SPARQL condition from a `#ask` query artefact (aka `Description` object)
+- The `CompoundConditionBuilder` builds a SPARQL condition from an `#ask` query artefact (aka [`Description`][ask query] object)
-- The condition is transformed into a qualified `SPARQL` statement for which the repository connector is making a request to the back-end and is expected to return a list of raw results (as `XML` or `Json`)
+- The condition is transformed into a qualified `SPARQL` statement for which the [repository connector][connector] is making a http request to the back-end while awaiting an expected list of subjects that matched the condition in form of a `XML` or `JSON` response
 - The raw results are being parsed by a `HttpResponseParser` to provide a unified `RepositoryResult` object
-- During the final step, the `QueryResultFactory` converts the `RepositoryResult` into a SMW specific `QueryResult` object which will fetch the remaining data (those selected as printrequests) from the base store and make them available to a `QueryResultPrinter`
+- During the final step, the `QueryResultFactory` converts the `RepositoryResult` into a SMW specific `QueryResult` object which will fetch the remaining data (those selected as printrequests) from the base store and make them available to a [`QueryResultPrinter`][resultprinter]

 ### Create a query request
 <pre>